msouza10/bandit-games/bandit_level_1-2.md

 ## Level Goal

-The password for the next level is stored in a file called **readme** located in the home directory.
+The password for the next level is stored in a file called - located in the home directory

 ## Commands you may need